Secure cryptoprocessor: Examples

 A hardware security module (HSM) contains one or more secure cryptoprocessor chips.
 These devices are high grade secure cryptoprocessors used with enterprise servers.
 A hardware security module can have multiple levels of physical security with a single-chip cryptoprocessor as its most secure component.
 The cryptoprocessor does not reveal keys or executable instructions on a bus, except in encrypted form, and zeros keys by attempts at probing or scanning.
 The crypto chip(s) may also be potted in the hardware security module with other processors and memory chips that store and process encrypted data.
 Any attempt to remove the potting will cause the keys in the crypto chip to be zeroed.
 A hardware security module may also be part of a computer (for example an ATM) that operates inside a locked safe to deter theft, substitution, and tampering.

 Modern smartcards are probably the most widely deployed form of secure cryptoprocessor, although more complex and versatile secure cryptoprocessors are widely deployed in systems such as Automated teller machines, TV set-top boxes, military applications, and high-security portable communication equipment.
 Some secure cryptoprocessors can even run general-purpose operating systems such as Linux inside their security boundary.
-Cryptoprocessors input program instructions in encrypted form, decrypt the instructions to plain instructions which are then executed within the same cryptoprocessor chip where the decrypted instructions are inaccessibly stored.
+Cryptoprocessors input program instructions in encrypted form and decrypt the instructions to plain instructions, which are then executed within the same cryptoprocessor chip where the decrypted instructions are inaccessibly stored.
 By never revealing the decrypted program instructions, the cryptoprocessor prevents tampering of programs by technicians who may have legitimate access to the sub-system data bus.
 This is known as bus encryption.
 Data processed by a cryptoprocessor is also frequently encrypted.

 The Trusted Platform Module (TPM) is an implementation of a secure cryptoprocessor that brings the notion of trusted computing to ordinary PCs by enabling a secure environment.
 Present TPM implementations focus on providing a tamper-proof boot environment, and persistent and volatile storage encryption.

 Security chips for embedded systems are also available that provide the same level of physical protection for keys and other secret material as a smartcard processor or TPM but in a smaller, less complex and less expensive package.
 They are often referred to as cryptographic authentication devices and are used to authenticate peripherals, accessories and/or consumables.
 Like TPMs, they are usually turnkey integrated circuits intended to be embedded in a system, usually soldered to a PC board.